interuss/tsc/repo_contributions.md

 ### Mark PR ready for review

 Once a contributor [verifies that the continuous integration tests for their PR have passed](#check-ci-results) or otherwise considers the PR ready for review, the contributor should mark the PR as ready for review using the link at the end of the PR page.
+This will prompt an InterUSS [Committer](CONTRIBUTING.md#committers) to [review the pull request](review_guidelines.md).

 InterUSS reviewers will generally not begin review of draft PRs until they are marked ready for review.